Subsidiaries in Serbia

 A subsidiary in Serbia will act just like any other type of company registered in the country, meaning that the following aspects are mandatory at the incorporation:

 • register for VAT and other social contributions as soon as the company is registered;

-• prepare and register the seal of the company;
+• prepare and register the seal of the company before commencing any activity;

 • enroll in the Pension and Health Funds in Serbia with the authorities in charge.

 The process of registration of the subsidiary in Serbia

 starts as soon as all the documents and requirements have been fulfilled.
 Please bear in mind that for a successful company incorporation in Serbia